oprearocks/packo/README.md

-# nmg - An npm module scaffolding tool
+# pacgen - An npm module scaffolding tool -- WIP

 This project emerged out of the need to create and recreate the folder structure necessary to create a node module.
 I took a look at the most frequently downloaded npm modules and observed their folder structure.
 Based on this research, I found a common pattern amongst them, a pattern that forms the base of this module.